Mirrored Configurations, Failover, and Load Balancing

 Web Gateway load balancing and failover is configured in the Application Access section of the Web Gateway management pages.
 See Configuring Application Access.

 Navigate to System Administration > Configuration > Web Gateway Management and select Application Access.
 A list of InterSystems IRIS servers may be defined for an application (path).
 Use the options listed under the Use Alternative Servers For parameter to select the purpose for which they are to be used.
 The following options are available:

 The default course of action is to use the first InterSystems IRIS server defined in the list.
 Following this default server is the list of alternative InterSystems IRIS servers, each designated as Server # where # is the server number.

 The configuration screen initially shows only three empty server slots, but additional slots appear that enable you to define any number of alternative servers.
 Each server can be marked as Enabled or Disabled.
 The default setting is Enabled.

 Load balancing is implemented in a round robin fashion.
 Each new user session is connected to the next available alternative server.
 Once a user session is established on a server, the Web Gateway maintains the session on that server unless it becomes unavailable, in which case the session is failed-over to the next available server in the list.
 State-aware sessions (preserve mode = 1) cannot be failed-over under any circumstances and, consequently, the session is closed if the hosting server becomes unavailable.

 With mirrored InterSystems IRIS configurations, a database is duplicated (or mirrored) between participating mirror members.
 An InterSystems IRIS mirror set configuration represents the set of participating mirror members for an installation.
-For a complete description of InterSystems IRIS mirroring, see the chapter Mirroring in the High Availability Guide.
+For a complete description of InterSystems IRIS mirroring, see Mirroring in the High Availability Guide.

 If Mirror Virtual IP (or an equivalent technology) is used to provide network redirection to the primary member, then configure the Web Gateway to connect to that address.
 No further action is required.
 The Virtual IP address is always mapped to the mirror primary.